MH CET Law Eligibility Criteria 2020

-To get admission to the law colleges of Maharashtra, it is very important for candidates to appear in MAHA CET.
-Admissions through MH CET law exam will be given in 3-year LLB course and 5 - year integrated LLB course offered by the participating law colleges of Maharashtra.
+To get admission to the law colleges of Maharashtra, it is very important for candidates to appear in MHCET Law Test.
+Admissions through MH CET Law exam will be given in 3-year LLB course and 5 - year integrated LLB course offered by the participating law colleges of Maharashtra.

 There will be some common eligibility criteria for both the law courses, while the educational qualification will vary according to the law course selected by the candidate.
 Read below the complete eligibility criteria.